mueller homes waterfront construction

 Here is one example:

-Jim and Linda were determined to build a house with a budget of $1.5M.
+Jim and Linda were determined to build a house with a budget of $3.5M (in 2024).
 They met with an architect who drew up their dream home with all of the designs they desired.
-Although a preliminary budget was discussed with the architect, the specifications were vague and the architect advised them that detailed specifications would need to be developed and reviewed with the builder.
+Although a preliminary budget was discussed with the architect, the specifications were vague and the architect advised them that detailed specifications would need to be developed and reviewed later with the builder.

 2. Too Good to be True